-I started drawing the background trees with hatching, crosshatching, and other types of strokes designed to create a large area of light value first.
+I started drawing the background trees with hatching, crosshatching, and other strokes to create a large area of light value.
 Once that was complete, I layered strokes to vary the values and duplicate the look of distant foliage.

-I outlined some of the more prominent trunks and worked around those, as well as around the outside edges of the fence.
+Then I outlined some prominent trunks and worked around those, as well as around the outside edges of the fence.

 That corner became the benchmark for the drawing.
 I compared everything else to that area for type of stroke and value.

-I used loose, vertical strokes to shade the rest of the background trees.
-Most of the strokes were applied with the side of the pencil rather than the point, but I did use the point to do the detail work around the horse, the fence and in smaller areas.
+Then, I used loose, vertical strokes to shade the rest of the background trees.
+I applied most of the color with the side of the pencil to cover larger areas more quickly.
+Then I used the pencil point to do the detail work around the horse, the fence and in smaller areas.

-I also outlined the ears, head, forelock, and mane as I worked the background in those areas to preserve those areas and to begin establishing the horse’s presence.
+I also outlined the ears, head, forelock, and mane as I worked the background.
+That helped me preserve those areas and to begin establishing the horse’s presence.
 I also did a little shading in those areas, paying special attention to the horse’s eyes and one hoof.
 That was the fun part with which I rewarded myself toward the end of the drawing session.